 What is Continuous Data?

-Continuous data can take on any value within a given range, including fractions and decimals.
-This means it can be measured with increasing precision, limited only by the tools used.
+Continuous data can assume any value within a range, including fractions and decimals.
+This allows precise measurement, limited only by available tools.
 Examples include time spent on a website, customer engagement scores, and advertising spend.
-Continuous data is essential for capturing gradual changes and trends, providing marketers with a nuanced understanding of customer behavior and campaign performance.
+Continuous data captures gradual changes and trends, providing a nuanced understanding of behavior and performance.

 Best Visualization Techniques for Continuous Data